ros-navigation/docs.nav2.org/tutorials/docs/graph_generation.rst

 |

+4- Now that we have the raster layer in the correct coordinate system we can start placing nodes.

-Select Layer -> Create Layer -> New ShapeFile Layer.
-Make sure the name of the layer is nodes, the type is point, and the correct coordinate system is set.
+Select `Layer -> Create Layer -> New ShapeFile Layer`.
+Set the shapefile layer setting to be `nodes` for the `File name`, `points` for the `Geometry type` and `WGS 84/ Pseudo-Mercator` for the coordinate system.
+Press `OK`.

 |

  .. image:: images/graph_generation/node_layer.png
-    :height: 300px
+    :height: 600px
     :width: 400px
     :align: center

 |

 Click on the node layer and use the tool bar to start adding nodes.
+The IDs field can be left null.

 |